brownplt/B2T2/Errors.md

 ### What is the Bug?

 There are several problems in this program.
-First, in the body of `employeeToDepartment`, the programmer returned the extended table, but they should return a cost.
+First, in the body of `employeeToDepartment`, the programmer returned the extended table, but they should return a department name.
 Another problem is in the name of the helper function, `lastNameToDeptId`.
 The name suggests that this function maps the last names of employees to department IDs.
-However, this suggestion is inconsistent with the application of this function in `employeeToDepartment`, which is expecting a cost.
+However, this suggestion is inconsistent with the application of this function in `employeeToDepartment`, which is expecting a department name.
 Finally, the first parameter of `lastNameToDeptId`, `deptTab`, has a name that is inconsistent with its use.
 The name suggests a department table.
 However, the identifier is used as an employee table.

 ### A Corrected Prgram